wwu-pi/tutorials/lectures/acse/000_understanding_git.md

 * <code>git fetch</code> retrieves the most recent metadata from the specified repository.
 If, for instance, a colleague created and pushed a new branch which you too want to work on, you first might need to fetch the metainformation to see that this branch is available before executing <code>git checkout <i>new_feature_branch</i></code>.
+* To push an existing repository to a new repository, a sequence of commands can be executed.
+First, clone the repository via
+  <code>git clone <i>existing repository url</i></code>.
+Then, rename the remote origin to avoid conflicts via
+  <code>git remote rename origin <i>some other name</i></code>.
+As the third step, add the new remote origin via
+  <code>git remote add origin <i>repository-url.git</i></code>.
+Lastly, push the branches to the new repository via
+  <code>git push -u origin --all</code>.
+Example:

+  <code>git clone https://github.com/wwu-pi/adder-application </code>

+    <code>cd adder-application

+    git remote rename origin old-origin

+    git remote add origin https://zivgitlab.uni-muenster.de/yourUserName/my-adder-application

+    git push -u origin --all</code>.

 ### The .gitignore file
 In a repository there usually is a .gitignore file.
 In the .gitignore-file you can specify patterns and specific names